weishengless/PySlice/README.md

 # PySlice

 PySlice is a Python package for simulating and analyzing multslice simulations from molecular dynamics trajectories.
-It implements the **TACAW method** to convert time-domain electron scattering data into frequency-domain spectra, enabling the accurate simulation of vibrational electron energy loss spectroscopy.
+In addition to standard multislice simulations such as diffraction and HAADF image generation, it implements the **TACAW method** to convert time-domain electron scattering data into frequency-domain spectra.
+This enables the accurate simulation of vibrational electron energy loss spectroscopy.

 # Usage